Birmingham Building Stones Trails

 The name ‘Birmingham’ is derived from the Anglo-Saxon Beormingahām, alluding to the home of the Beormingas clan and their settlement here was probably established as early as the 7th Century A.D.
 However the centre remained a poor region until the later 12th Century when Peter de Bermingham, local lord of the manor, developed a market centre around his castle, in the area that is now the Bull Ring.
 From then Birmingham’s economy began to take off and it became established as a small market town.
 The Bull Ring has also been shown to be an area of light industry at this time.
 Archaeological excavations carried out during the latest phase of construction in the early 2000s have revealed evidence of potters’ workshops and leatherworks during the 13th Century.

-This building stone walk focuses on the old centre of Birmingham, around the church of St Martin in the Bull Ring and the surrounding shopping malls.
+This building stone trail focuses on the old centre of Birmingham, around the church of St Martin in the Bull Ring and the surrounding shopping malls.
 The area demonstrates continuity as a centre for trade and retail but the building materials used here have changed beyond those that would have been familiar to Peter de Bermingham and his family.
 The area has been transformed over the last two decades, and though the oldest part of the city of Birmingham, it is now the symbol of a new vibrant centre, with the covered markets replaced by glamorous shopping malls.
 Malls are modern cathedrals in terms of delivering the double whammy of decorative stones and public access.
 They are built to impress and the polished surfaces provide excellent opportunities for observing fossils, minerals and textures.
 This walk will take in the new shopping precincts of the Bullring and Grand Central as well as the surrounding retail areas.
-It will end by taking a detour to Holloway Circus to visit the Pagoda.
+From stop 7 (New Street Station Concourse), there is an optional detour to Holloway Circus to visit the Pagoda.

 References can be found on the last page of the walk (3.5).